 COVID-19 has proven to be the ultimate disruption that brought the future of work crashing into our living rooms with neither invitation nor warning.
 It has tested the skills of even the most experienced leaders, demanding they become overnight experts in managing remote and flexible teams, and redefined what it means to be an agile workforce.

-I often find that when I introduce the topic of managing flexible work arrangements and remote teams, I'm beseeched with questions such as how do you manage performance, or trust a person to do their job when you can't see what they're doing?
-In my role as a coach, it is a question I have increasingly been asked as leaders seek to adjust to the complexity of leading virtual teams.
+I often find that when I introduce the topic of managing flexible work arrangements and remote teams, the most pressing concern is how to manage performance, or trust a person to do their job when you can't see what they're doing.